 This is what should happen:

 a.
 For the year of income ending 31st December 2022, the balance of income tax was payable by 30th April 2023.
-Hence, the penalties and interest on the principal tax due for the year are eligible for Amnesty.
+Hence, the penalties and interest on the principal tax due for the year are eligible for amnesty.

 b.
-There were December 2022 taxes paid monthly, for example, VAT, Withholding Income tax, PAYE, etc., and payment due date is allowed on various specified dates in the following month.
+There were December 2022 taxes paid monthly, for example, VAT, Withholding Income tax, PAYE, etc., and the payment due date is allowed on various specified dates in the following month.
 This means that any penalties and interest on these December 2022 monthly payments are eligible for the Amnesty.

 Tax Amnesty Application Process – Steps